troglobit/troglobit.github.io/source/_posts/2015-07-02-howto-using-lite-with-a-git-based-application.markdown

 filled with frog DNA &hellip;"*

-Until I found Finit I had always been in awe of those venturing into the realm of [PID 1][7], however, learning from the simplicity of Claudio's code I realized that although indistinguishable from magic, it was not too hard to master.
-My version of Finit is [available on GitHub][14].
+Until I found Finit I had always been in awe of those venturing into the realm of [PID 1][7].
+However, learning from the simplicity of Claudio's code I realized that although PID 1 at times is indistinguishable from magic, it is really not that hard to master.
+[My version of Finit][14] is available on GitHub.

 The code is open sourced under the very liberal [MIT/X11 license][MIT], and much of its frog DNA has proven very useful to me over the years.